The essential guide to buying a puppy

 Best breed for me?

 Families with young children should choose a breed of dog that has a more friendly and relaxed personality, and is happy to be surrounded by people.
-Such breeds include poodle, golden retriever,cavalier King Charles spaniel, cocker spaniel and Labrador retriever.
-The more aloof and territorial breeds of dog are better suited to one-person households.
-These include Akita, Chihuahua, chow chow, Shih Tzu, Pekingese and Yorkshire terrier.
+Such breeds include Poodles, Golden Retrievers, Cavalier King Charles Spaniels, Cocker Spaniels and Labrador Retrievers.
+Some breeds of dog can be more aloof and territorial, and these may be better suited to households without children, although all dogs are different, so this won't always be the case.
+These include Akitas, Chihuahuas and Chow Chows.
 Spend some time researching the characteristics of the breed you’re considering before committing.

 Now you’re home, what’s next?
 A puppy is a big responsibility, but the amount of work can still take people by surprise.
 Have a meeting, and make sure everyone in the household is on the same page before bringing a puppy home.
 If you’re out at work every day, you will need to take some time off at first and then employ someone to feed, walk and take your puppy outside.
 You’ll also need to embark on house-training immediately.
 Young pups need to be taken outside to go to the toilet at least every hour, depending on age, so be prepared to get little sleep until the process is complete.
 Now is also the time to think about getting your puppy insured and health checked by your vet.